Skip to main content

 // Authentication is not required.

-final bluesky = Bluesky.anonymous();
+final bsky = Bluesky.anonymous();

-final subscription = await bluesky.sync.subscribeRepos();
+final subscription = await bsky.atproto.sync.subscribeRepos();

-// Use `RepoCommitAdaptor`.
+// Use `RepoCommitHandler`.

-final repoCommitAdaptor = RepoCommitAdaptor(
+final handler = RepoCommitHandler(

 // Occurs only when post record is created.

-onCreatePost: (data) {
+onCreateFeedPost: (data) {

 print(data.uri);